zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 Presently seen, heard, touching the nose, tongue, body, toothed The 'expansive' of the Dharma spreads the nui.

-“In the world” is the mass of the divine world, in the world of mankind, in the world of hell The relics are in the world, in the world of institutions.
+"In the world" is the mass of the divine world, in the world of mankind, in the world of hell The relics are in the world, in the world of institutions.

-[APZ 3.6] (#apz3 .6) {#apz3 .6 .ref .apz} "Remembrance” is a remembrance of four points
+[APZ 3.6] (#apz3 .6) {#apz3 .6 .ref .apz} "Remembrance" is a remembrance of four points
 Segmented.
 Looking according to what is said, in the emotion of the pain, in the doctrines If it is remembered that the formation of unconscious by looking according to doctrine, Anicudu In a matter, remembrance is impoverished by mindfulness, and also the doctrines of remembrance.